arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 ![Portenta Mid Carrier DIP switches](assets/midCarrier-dip-switches.png)

-You must connect one USB-C® end to the Portenta X8 and the other (USB-C® or USB-A) to your computer.
-With this, the Portenta X8 is ready to begin the flashing process.
+**You must connect one USB-C® end to the Portenta X8 and the other (USB-C® or USB-A) to your computer.** With this, the Portenta X8 is ready to begin the flashing process.

 #### Flashing Mode without Carrier

 ***It is recommended to flash the board with the carrier.
 If it is not possible, we provide an alternative procedure for advanced users only implying the full flash memory erasing.
-If something goes wrong during the procedure, you might not be able to recover the board.
-Proceed with caution.***
+If something goes wrong during the procedure, you might not be able to recover the board. __Proceed with caution__.***

-If *Portenta Breakout* or *Portenta Max Carrier* is unavailable, the Portenta X8 can be configured for programming mode using a few command lines inside the Portenta X8's terminal via ADB.
-Please use the following commands in exact sequence while in the root environment with root permission.
+If **compatible Carrier platform** is unavailable, the Portenta X8 can be configured for **programming mode** using a few command lines inside the Portenta X8's terminal via ADB.

+**Please use the following commands in exact sequence while in the root environment with root permission.**

 ```bash
 echo 0 > /sys/block/mmcblk2boot0/force_ro